 We began to work, and I ended up calling Tegra to tell her to have dinner without me.
 It was apparent that Dr. Hoshi was not the kind of woman to stop working for meals or because traditional company hours were over!

 It was around two weeks after her arrival that Dr. Hoshi became embroiled in one of Hal’s cases.

 None of them knew about Ben Bloch’s continued power.
-Since the brother of the late Jason Bloch was serving jail time, no one at Ferris Air considered him a threat.
-However, his hatred was stronger than ever, since he blamed the deaths of his father and brother on the Ferris family and their sometime-champion Green Lantern.
+Since the scion of the Bloch family was serving jail time, no one at Ferris Air considered him a threat. (*) However, his hatred was stronger than ever, since he blamed the deaths of his father Conrad and brother Jason on the Ferris family and their sometime-champion Green Lantern.

-He may have been in prison, but Ben had his family fortune, and he knew how to use it.
+Even though he was in prison, Ben still had his family fortune, and he knew how to use it.
 He made effective use of his criminal lawyer, who was indeed both a lawyer and a criminal.
 He whispered to the aging man as he received his only visitor.

 “I want you to hire some new staffers to perform that job in honor of my brother,” he insisted.
 “Jason would want to see his memory honored and burning brightly over the ashes of Carl Ferris and his company.”

 The lawyer nodded.
 “I’ve contacted some special people for just that purpose.
 I’ll tell you more when they complete their task.”